AbinavRavi/AbinavRavi/README.md

 * Completed Master thesis on [Self Supervised Out of Distribution detection for Medical application](../resources/thesis.pdf) under the supervision of [Dr.Kim SeongTae](http://ailab.khu.ac.kr/people/pi/) at [CAMPAR](http://campar.in.tum.de/Chair/ResearchGroupCamp).  .
 * I worked with [Suprosanna](http://campar.in.tum.de/Main/SuprosannaShit) in [Image Based Biomedical Modelling](http://campar.in.tum.de/Chair/ResearchIBBM) lab on 'Solving Inverse Problem in PDE using deep learning'.

-You can know about my current projects at [Github](https://github.com/AbinavRavi)

 ## Blog
 I write on [Medium](https://abinavravi.medium.com/) (Not behind a payment gateway)